Lakers vs. Trail Blazers Player Props Betting Odds

-Sportsbooks have listed player props for Anthony Davis, Shaedon Sharpe and others when the Los Angeles Lakers host the Portland Trail Blazers at Crypto.com Arena on Sunday at 10:00 PM ET.
+Anthony Davis and Shaedon Sharpe are two of the top players with prop bets for the taking when the Los Angeles Lakers and the Portland Trail Blazers square off at Moda Center on Friday (starting at 10:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!